Perspectives: 14 Places to Photograph the Eiffel Tower

 Paris is somewhere that always manages to sparkle no matter how many times you photograph it.
 It’s one of those fascinating cities that feels like it’s constantly changing even though it remains in the same beautiful historic state and the Eiffel Tower is one of those unique icons that never gets old, it is simply spectacular.

 Every visit to Paris offers a new chance to see the city and all of its charms from a new angle, in a different light or even with fresh eyes.

 When it comes to photography locations in Paris, there’s so many to list that it would take a collection of encyclopedia’s to really cover them all.
 Is it just me that still thinks encyclopedias are cool?
 Anyway, I published a guide to the best Paris photo spots two years ago and it’s one of the most popular articles on The Wandering Lens.
-This time I want to delve a little deeper into ten of my favourite perspectives you can capture of the Eiffel Tower, sharing a few places that offer great views of this mighty icon.
+This time I want to delve a little deeper into fourteen of my favourite perspectives you can take photos of the Eiffel Tower, sharing a few places that offer great views of this mighty icon.

 We’ll get started with a map first and then below you’ll find the locations noted with sample images and some location info…

 Map: Where to take photos of the Eiffel Tower